 Program Summary: In April 2019, the City of Kingston installed 6 Split Type Mitsubishi Air Conditioners at the Rondout Neighborhood Center, a municipal building.
 A memo regarding is attached.

-PE3 Action: Energy Benchmarking for Government Buildings2 Points
+PE3 Action: Benchmarking - Municipal Buildings2 Points

 Program Summary: The City of Kingston adopted a Building Energy Benchmarking Resolution, attached, in 2017.
 Also attached is the NYSERDA Completion Notification of submission.